 This vacuum cleaner has a solid, freestanding function, so it's easy to store, and charging is flexible as a result, too.

-How we test pet hair vacuum cleaners
+How we test the best vacuum for pet hair

 At Real Homes we like to get hands on experience with the products which we feature in our buyers guides.
 Whether that's to attend product demonstrations or to have them for a few weeks (sometimes months) in our own homes, you know that these vacuum cleaners for pet hair have had a member of our team look over them before including them in this round up.
 We've even seek out other user reviews so all eventualities and opinions are taken into account.